Avanade Acquires Asysco, a Specialist in Migrating Legacy Mainframe Applications to the CloudJune 19, 2022

 You can expect keynote speeches from Asysco, our partners and customers project experiences followed by a relaxed evening program including a dinner.

-- Friday 7th October (whole day): Training advanced features AMT Visual Studio solution
+- Friday 7th October (half a day): Training in AMT advanced features

 Stay tuned, more details about the conference presentations, and training subjects will follow.